 Tashkent Amir Timur Museum

-Amir Timur Museum is also known as the Timurid Museum.
-State Museum of History of Timurids has opened in Tashkent in 1996 for the 660-year anniversary of Amir Timur.
-Temirlan museum stands in centre of Tashkent in the shape of a dome, in accordance with the style of famous local landmarks.
-The museum contains about 5 thousand exhibits that date back to the his and his dynasty’s reign.
+Amir Timur (Tamerlane) Museum is also known as the Timurid Museum.
+State Museum of History of Timurids has opened in Tashkent in 1996 for the 660-year anniversary of Amir Timur and it stands in the very center of Tashkent in the shape of a 3- story dome, in accordance with the style of famous local landmarks and the oriental style.
+The Amir Timur museum contains about 5 thousand exhibits that date back to his and his dynasty’s reign.

 Tashkent Railway Museum